mongodb/docs/source/includes/options/commandoption-mongodrdl-upload.rst

       5d793f3f6a26a3ce66c304ea

-   The next step is to name the schema, using the :commandoption:`Name <name-schema>` option:
+   The next step is to name the schema, using the :commandoption:`name-schema <name-schema>` command:

    .. code-block:: sh